swimmingly/yodrew.github.io/_pages/temp/air.md

 More about an [ideal fan](#fan-idea), below.

-##### fan mount
+### fan mount

 [![plan: fan mount](/img/plan/image/fan-mount.png)](/img/plan/fan-mount.pdf)

-This mounting design totally dampens vibration from the fan.
-The silencer then absorbs the fan's airborne noise.
+This mount greatly dampens vibration from the fan.
+The silencer can then absorb the fan's airborne noise.
 It is inspired by studio microphones and tensegrity structures.
 The resulting module fits over any hole in the silencer.

 The design is fairly self-explanatory:

 - description
-	- a fan held in mid-air by a web of 4 concentric rings of rubber sprung by 4 sticks in the web's middle, hung on screw posts anchored in a wood base
+	- 4 concentric rings of 1.5-2mm rubber make a web that holds the fan in mid-air
-	- modular, fitting on or in silencer in any configuration
+	    - ring touching the fan is wide: 15mm
+	    - other 3 rings are narrow: 3mm
+	    - 4 wooden sticks with notches cut in the ends are suspended in the middle of the web to make the two outer rings possible in such a small space.
 - materials
-	- base: 20 x 240 x 240 (center hole, 120 diameter).
-I suggest having a carpenter cut this for you to get a precisely round hole.
+	- base: 19 x 240 x 240 (hole 120 diameter)
-    - case fan: 120mm
+    - fan: 20 x 120 x 120
+	- base-fan gap: 3
-	- screws: 4@5 x 50 machine + 8 nuts, 16 washers
+	- screws: 5 x 50 machine, 12 nuts and washers
+	- spacers: 5 ID (inner diameter) x 9-15 OD x 3 (2 of each size); rubber, plastic, wood, or metal
-	- wood sticks: 4@3 x 10 x 154
+	- wood: 3 x 10 x 160 (notch at 158)
-	- rubber: (from bicycle inner tube) 4 strips, 1.5--2 thick, 15 wide.
-Lengths: 1@500, 2@660, 1@820
+	- rubber: 1.5 thick, 3 wide (15 on fan body)
-	- tie: wire, twist ties, zip ties, staples, or string
+	- tie: wire, twist ties, zip ties, or string
-	- base-fan gap: 0.5--1

 - assembly
-	- overlap ends of each rubber strip into rings by 20mm and stapled once at first, 4 times after getting the lengths right.
-They should be barely stretched, just taut enough to suspend the fan.
-	- ties: connect each ring to the next
-	- trim rubber to 12mm width at screws
 	- align fan directly over the hole in base.
 Gravity may pull it to one side or another.
-Tug on webbing to reposition it.
-	- adjust base-fan gap with nuts and washers and tugging webbing.
+Use 1-3 spacers of rubber tubing or wood over the screws with washers to adjust fan position.
+	- Adjust base-fan gap with nuts and washers.
+It prevents transmission of vibration to the resonant base.
+But it also makes the fan less efficient due to air pressure drop.
+This could be sealed with plastic film, loosely applied or a bit of fleece.
+The next iteration of the design will provide a tested way to seal this gap without transmitting vibration.
+	- ties: thin wire, twist ties, zip ties, or just string that connects each ring to the next.
+    - In wide ring, make 2 holes or slits 3mm apart on either side of narrow ring where they connect.
+Tie them together through holes.
-	- screw base onto silencer over a hole in any position
+	- screw module onto silencer over hole in any position
 	- keep wires clear of outer 3 rings to prevent them from transmitting vibration.
+	- design is new.
+Send complaints and suggestions.
+Check back for new prototypes.

-##### power
+### power

 In my first major darkroom in Guatemala, I had no electricity.
 I survived on foraged fruit and meals with my friends, Josh and Nadia, and would spend my last quetzal (worth $0.12) on darkroom building materials.
 At first, to create a draft, I actually made lamps that burned cooking oil inside a lightproof chimney.
 It was a messy, unreliable, and labor-intensive process no one should ever repeat.
 But it worked long enough for my brain to make the leap to the 20th century and remember the existence of batteries.